Enalean/tuleap-documentation-en/languages/en/user-guide/other-services.rst

 files placed in this directory can be freely downloaded.
 So make sure that you use this storage space for world readable files only.

--  Anonymous Users access: use an ftp client to connect to |SYS_DEFAULT_DOMAIN|.
+-  Anonymous Users access: use an ftp client to connect to tuleap.example.com.
 Use "ftp" as login and your email address as the password.
 Then ``cd/pub/projectname`` to access the FTP Anonymous space.

--  Project Members access: use an ftp client to connect to |SYS_DEFAULT_DOMAIN|.
+-  Project Members access: use an ftp client to connect to tuleap.example.com.
 Use Tuleap login and password and then type ``cd SYS_DATA_DIR/ftp/pub/projectname`` to access the FTP Anonymous space.
 From there project members have both read and write access which means that they can upload files.